Table of Contents

 name: ${IGconf_device_class}-custom-image

-Layer dependencies can use environment variable expansion to create dynamic dependency resolution:
+Layer dependencies can use config or command line variable assignments to create dynamic dependency resolution:

 # METABEGIN